ibm-cloud-docs/assistant/beta-deploy-zendesk.md

 1. After adding rules, click **Return to overview** to exit the page.

-### Give the assistant permission to monitor and answer user queries
+### Giving the assistant permission to monitor and answer user queries
 {: #deploy-zendesk-config-action}

 When you want the assistant to start answering visitor questions, turn on monitoring.